lisamarie616/bring-it-rails-assessment/notes.md

-x update assigned items tab to use jquery x update unassigned items tab to use jquery x update guests tab to use jquery
+x update assigned items tab to use jquery x update unassigned items tab to use jquery x update guests tab to use jquery x fix item button to refer to event item id not item id

 * move event new form to event index page and have it add the new event to the DOM without a refresh
 * move javascript out of html files (index and show)